 Teva is the world’s largest generic drug manufacturer and a longtime client of the firm.

-The Goodwin deal team was led by Kingsley Taft, co-chair of the firm’s Life Sciences Practice, John Haggerty of Goodwin’s M&A/Corporate Governance Practice, and Marta Gross of the firm’s Intellectual Property Practice.
+The Goodwin deal team was led by Kingsley Taft, co-chair of the firm’s Life Sciences Practice, and John Haggerty of Goodwin’s M&A/Corporate Governance Practice.
 The deal team also included partners Janet Andolina (Tax) and Scott Webster (Benefits), counsel Lindsey Wanner (Intellectual Property) and Todd Hahn (Antitrust).